 Federal Register of Legislation.

-The new regulations will commence in various stages throughout 2022 with the first tranche commencing on 1 April 2022.
-This will include:
+The new regulations commenced in various stages throughout 2022.
+The first phase commenced on 1 April 2022.
+This included:

 About The Clean Energy Regulator

 Our Systems And Their Resources